janiapro/VIDAO/README.md

 ## Prerequisites
 - Solidity ^0.8.20
 - Node Package Manager (NPM)
+- Deploy the consumercontract in: https://github.com/janiapro/EAforYT

 ## Installation
-1. Clone the repository: git clone [repository-link]
+1. Clone the repository: git clone https://github.com/janiapro/VIDAO
-2. Navigate to the project directory and install the dependencies: cd [project-directory] npm install
+2. Navigate to the project directory and install the dependencies npm install

-## Contract Address
-Please deploy the contract to a network (e.g., Rinkeby, Mainnet) and replace the following with your contract address:
-[contract-address]

 ## Features
 - **Minting NFTs with Subscriber Count**: Users can mint NFTs that have a unique subscriber count, which is fetched from an external source.